Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests: Numerical Illustrations

-An essential part of our proposition is to address heterogeneous experiments, meaning experiments with varying baseline profits.
-Which then multiplies with the individual (unobserved) lifts and provides the absolute gains.
-To incorporate that, we introduce weights in the form of distributions.
-We model the weights as gamma distributions with parameters (1, 1), (1/4, 1/4), and (1/9, 1/9).
-All these distributions have a longer right tail with their means fixed at one, but the scale varies from one to three.
-Figure 1 provides a sample realization of the baseline profit and the baseline effect size distributions under consideration.
-Note that the setup with Gamma (1, 1) corresponds closely to the unweighted cases, and the skewer cases benefit more from incorporating the weights in the objective function or total profit.
-Considering the weighted nature of the heterogeneity, we further compare the performance of our procedure with the weighted FDR controlling method of Basu et al.~(BCDS, 2018).
-We expect our procedure to perform better when the total lifts are maximized subject to FDR control.
+Figure \ref{fig:dist} provides a sample realization of the baseline conversion rates and profits.
+The setup with Gamma(1, 1) corresponds closely to the unweighted cases.
+We expect a higher objective function or total profit in the skewed cases from incorporating the weights.
+Because of the weighted nature of the heterogeneity, we further compare the performance of our procedure with the weighted FDR control procedure of \cite{basu2018weighted}, which we denote BCDS.
+We expect our procedure to perform better because the total lifts are taken into account directly when controlling for the FDR.

-\begin{boxedfigure}{Graphical illustration of the baseline profit and the baseline conversion rates}{} \tablexplain{The figure displays the realized baseline profits and conversion rates of 2000 tests from the following Gamma and Beta distributions.
-[Upper panel, left to right] The distribution of the profits at baseline is a Gamma distribution with parameters (1, 1), (1/4, 1/4), and (1/9, 1/9), respectively.
-Note the standard deviation increases from one to three while keeping the mean profits at one for all the distributions.
-[Lower panel, left to right] Baseline conversion rates are distributed in a Beta distribution with parameters (1, 1), (1, 0.5), and (1, 0.25), respectively.
-Note that the lower left plot corresponds to a realization from the uniform on [0, 1] distribution.
-And moving further to the right makes the distribution increasingly left-skewed.}